 A sewer clean out plug is made of either cast iron, or plastic (PVC) screwed down into the clean out pipe.
 Just like any bolt and screws, the threads can get rusted and fused into the pipe, making it very difficult to remove when you need it.
 There are many different variations in size and shape including but the vast majority are round.
 Most models have a square nut on top of the plug.
 Both cast-iron and plastic caps are equally tricky to remove not only because of rust, but also the lack of clearance.

 Some clean out caps can be removed using standard tools such as screwdriver and wrench, but others have raised slots or recessed heads that call for special plumbing tools.
-A clean out wrench is designed to accommodate different types of head designs, allowing for easier grip on the cap for removal.
+A clean out wrench is designed to accommodate different types of head designs, allowing for easier grip on the sewer clean out cap or plug for removal.
 Such a wrench usually has 6 to 8 sided geometrical shapes attached with some additional tools on the side.
 A complete set of clean out wrenches comes in a box with several fittings to grab the cap firmly.

 Never remove a sewer cleanout cap unless you are 100% sure that the public sewer is not backed up.
 If the public sewer is backed up, it will relieve itself by emptying into your house.
 A 2nd tip, if you are removing a main house trap cap, always remove the one on the street side first.
 That way if you have a trap stoppage it can flow out by running above the house trap.
 Failure to obey these two tips can result in wastewater needlessly flooding your property.